clubstudio/kickoff/readme.md

 Kick start the development of a website or web application.

+## Getting Started

+Either clone this repo, or utilise the bash alias detailed below.
+If you plan on using any of the preconfigured Grunt tasks, make sure you run `npm install` first - this will pull in any required dependencies.

+That's it!
+You're good to go.

 ## Alias

 To conveniently use this repo, I recommend adding the following alias to your .bash_aliases file: